Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 -Power Drift
 -Rail Chase
 -Rambo
--Rave Racer TURN ON FEEDBACK STEERING IN GAME SETTINGS OR YOU WILL NOT RECIEVE FORCE FEEDBACK!
+-Rave Racer (TURN ON FEEDBACK STEERING IN GAME SETTINGS OR YOU WILL NOT RECIEVE FORCE FEEDBACK) -Revolution X
--Revolution X
 -Road Fighters 3D
 -R-Tuned : Ultimate Street Racing